conjure-cp/EssenceCatalog-runs/problems/csplib-prob006-GolombRulerDecision/descriptive.md

 - Number of models 4
 - Number of solvers 4
 - Number of params 319
-- Number of params (completed) 319
+- Number of params      319 (completed)
+- Number of params      313 (at least one timed out)
-- Number of params (all timed out) 157
+- Number of params      157 (all timed out)
-- Number of params (analysed in this file) 162
+- Number of params      162 (analysed in this file)

 ## Models